kaseyzapatka/kaseyzapatka.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href="https://sociology.berkeley.edu/visiting-faculty/kasey-zapatka" target="_blank">PhD, Postdoctoral Researcher</a>.
-University of California, Berkeley
+subtitle: <a href="https://sociology.berkeley.edu/visiting-faculty/kasey-zapatka" target="_blank">Postdoctoral Researcher and Lecturer,</a> University of California, Berkeley

 profile:
   align: right